parth-patwardhan/Parth-patwardhan.github.io/index.md

 2. Zhang, Y., & Lee, J. (2021).
 BERTMeSH: Deep Contextual Representation Learning for Large-Scale Biomedical MeSH Indexing. *Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)*.
 3. Sun, W., et al. (2020).
 HDNN: Hierarchical Deep Neural Network for Biomedical Text Classification. *Journal of Biomedical Informatics*.
 4. Borkar, A., & Naik, R. (2021).
 Leveraging Retrieval-based Approaches in Biomedical Literature Search. *Journal of Information Retrieval*.
+5. Hewitt, J.; and Manning, C. D. 2019. *A Structural Probe for Finding Syntax in Word Representations*.
+In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), 4129–4138.
+Minneapolis, Minnesota: Association for Computational Linguistics.